jon-jacky/Piety/README.md

 use it for [experiments](piety) in tasking and concurrency where tasks update windows as we control their behavior by typing  commands at the Python interpreter.

+Here is more about Piety design decisions and their [rationales](doc/rationale.md).

 The present version of Piety was started from scratch in February 2023.
 Its development is ongoing here in the *rewrite* branch of the *Piety* repository.